-NOTE For Active Duty Military Personnel Only: If you were an active duty military member who either began or gave up Arizona residency during 2000, do not prorate the personal exemption.
+NOTE For Active Duty Military Personnel Only: If you were an active duty military member who either began or gave up Arizona residency during 2001, do not prorate the personal exemption.
 You are allowed a 100 percent deduction for the personal exemption (to include spouse).

-Personal Exemption Chart If you checked filing status: Personal Exemption before proration : • Single (Box 7) \$2,100 Married filing joint return (Box 4) and claiming no dependents (Box 10) \$4,200 • Married filing joint return (Box 4) and claiming at least one dependent (Box 10 excluding persons listed on Page 2, line A3) \$6,300

-• Head of household and you are not married \$4,200
+Personal Exemption C hart If ; you checked filing status: Personal Exemption before proration: • Single (Box 7) \$2,100 • Married filing joint return (Box 4) and claiming no dependents (Box 10) \$4,200 • Married filing joint return (Box 4) and claiming at least one dependent (Box 10 excluding persons listed on Page 2, line A3) \$6,300 • Head of household and you are not married (Box 5) \$4,200 • Head of household and you are a married person who qualifies to file as head of household (Box 5) \$3,150 Or Complete Form 202 Personal Exemption Allocation Election.
+Married filing separately (Box 6) with neither spouse claiming any dependents (Box 10) \$2,100 Or Complete Form 202 Personal Exemption Allocation Election. • Married filing separately (Box 6) with one spouse claiming at least one dependent (Box 10 excluding persons listed on Page 2, line A3) \$3,150 Or Complete Form 202 Personal Exemption Allocation Election.

-(Box 5)

-• Head of household and \$3,150

-you are a married Or

-person who qualifies to Complete

-file as head of Form 202

-household (Box 5) Personal

-Exemption

-Allocatio

-n

-Election.

-Pe rsonal Exemption Chart Con tinued

-• Married filing \$2,100

-separately (Box 6) with Or

-neither spouse claiming Complete

-any dependents (Box 10) Form 202

-Personal

-Exemption

-Allocatio

-n

-Election.

-• Married filing \$3,150

-separately (Box 6) with Or

-one spouse claiming at Complete

-least one dependent Form 202

-(Box 10 excluding Personal

-persons listed on Page Exemption

-2, line A3) Allocatio

-n

-Election.

-Personal Exemption Wo orksheet

-1. Amount from chart

-above.
-If you are an

-active duty military

-member who either began

-or gave up Arizona

-residency during 2000,

-skip lines 2 and 3 and

-enter this amount on \$

-Form 140PY, page 1,

-line 22.
-All other

-taxpayers complete

-lines 2 and 3.

-2. Enter your Arizona

-percentage from Form %

-140PY, page 2, line B22.

-3. Multiply line 1 by the

-percent on line 2.

-Enter the result here \$

-and on Form 140PY,

-page 1, line 22.
+Personal Exemption Worksheet 1.
+Amount from chart above.
+If you are an active duty military member who either began or gave up Arizona residency during 2001, skip lines 2 and 3 and enter this amount on Form 140PY, page 1, line 21.
+All other taxpayers complete lines 2 and 3. \$ 2.
+Enter your Arizona percentage from Form 140PY, page 2, line B22. % 3. \$